MrRexZ/where-is-my-driver/README.md

 I was searching through the web for language that is simple to learn given the time, with considerations to my background, and the context of the application.
 As this is a web app and concurrency seems to be one of the key requirement, I decided to seek for language that can is capable of handling concurrency well in terms of simplicity and performance.
-Go was among one of the languages, and knowing its reputations among top companies (such as GO-JEK, whose business domain problem fits with the one in this assignment), I decided to go for this language.
+Go was among one of the languages, and knowing its reputations among top companies (such as *, whose business domain problem fits with the one in this assignment), I decided to go for this language.
 It has simple concurrency models that is more easier to grasp compared to other major languages, and its native library `net/http` provides support to handle requests concurrently by starting a handler for each request that comes in, which will allow me to spend my time efficiently in other areas.